Null Lens™

 What customers get

-- • Signed AIR responses before execution
+- • Signed pre-execution records before execution

-- • Clear attestation vs. enforcement boundary
+- • Clear product boundary

-- • A shared consumer API
+- • Not a shared consumer API

-- • A downstream execution engine
+- • Not a downstream execution engine

-- • A long-term customer content store
+- • Not a long-term customer content store

 Private deployment, signed integrity, and stateless handling are part of the operating model — not optional add-ons.